mskmei/FINAL-PROJECT-CV-2022Spring/FasterRCNN/README.md

 python train.py --pretrained=False
 ```

-or if you want to train the network with pretrained backbone on ImageSet
+or if you want to train the network with pretrained backbone on ImageNet
 ```bash
 python train.py --pretrained=True
 ```

-or you want to use the pretrained backbone of Mask RCNN for initialization, uncomment the two lines (123 and 124) and comment the 119 and 120 lines, and use the same command above.
+or if you want to use the pretrained backbone of Mask RCNN for initialization, uncomment the three lines (123 - 125) and comment the 119 and 120 lines in **nets/resnet50.py**, and then use the same command above.

 ## Test